kubernetes/community/sig-security/security-audit-2021/RFP.md

 1. The attack vector most concerned about is unauthenticated access to a cluster resulting in compromise of the [components in-scope](#project_goals_and_scope)
 2. Crossing cluster boundaries for multi-cluster configuration
-3. Crossing namespaces
+3. Crossing namespace boundaries, an authenticated attacker being able to affect resources their credentials do not directly allow
-4. Any attack vector that exists against the components in scope
+4. Any other attack vector that exists against the components in scope

 ### Is there flexibility to wait for staff to be available to work on the audit?